The Gravity of Becoming

 Motivation is a sugar high.
 Discipline is limited.
 There is only one clean fuel: intrinsic motivation.

 This is what flow state actually is.
 Not productivity hacking, but the experience of being so absorbed that the boundary between you and the work dissolves.
-You're not doing the thing anymore — you are the thing.
+You're not doing the thing anymore.
+You are the thing.

 If you build something because you reached a flow state no one else could, you have a moat.
 Not a feature moat.
 Not a data moat.
 A consciousness moat.
 No one can replicate the state you were in when you made it.